smcgdub/Dirt-Be-Gone-MS1-Project-/testing.md

   * After the form has been correctly completed and the user presses send message the user is them brought to a confirmation page that confirms the business has received their message and will contact them.
   * On the confirmation page there is also a button the user can click to bring them back to the main site.
 I have tested this and can confirm it does bring you back tot he main site.
 >

-### **The NavBar**

-* Created a Navbar using Bootstrap.
-I did this because it will allow the site to work on mobile, iPad and desktop and it will easier to set when these points come into play.
-* The company logo will be displayed on the left, and the menu items will be populated on the right.
-* I have decided that the NavBar menu will collapse from a list into the dropdown hamburger menu from md screen size and below.
-* When i created the navbar the menu items were appearing on the left right next to the main logo, i don't like this look, i pushed them to the right by inserting ml-auto into the following line of code:

-`<div class="collapse navbar-collapse" id="navbarNav">`

-`<ul class="navbar-nav ml-auto">`

-* When the hamburger menu is created and you click on it, the menu items appear on the left hand side, underneath the logo, this doesn't look good so i want them to populated below the hamburger menu itself.
-To solve this i used developer tools in chrome and highlighted the item im trying to change, its showing as a.nav-link - In my code i have inserted into the li class "ml-auto" (Code below)

-`<li class="nav-item active ml-auto">`

-This now pushes the items over to the right under the hamburger menu where i wanted it to go.
-I will do this for every li item in my menu so they all populate on the right.

-* I also want the NavBar to stick to the top of the page when people are scrolling up and down the page, this will allow them to navigate easily.
-To do this i have used the code sticky-top (Code Below)

-`<nav class="navbar navbar-expand-lg sticky-top navbar-light">`

-### **The Footer**

-Again i have decided to use bootstrap for my footer.
-I have done this because i want my footer, like the nav bar, to react differently on different screen sizes.
-I have broken my footer down into 3 columns, left, centre, right.